italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    :widths: 8 92

    * - |check-icon|
-     - The Issuer must only include Holder-binding data into the Credential that is tied to the actual End-User (and not, e.g., include a cryptographic key under control by a third party).
+     - The Issuer must only include Holder-binding data into the Credential that is tied to the actual User (and not, e.g., include a cryptographic key under control by a third party).

-The issuance process securely binds the Credential to the End-User as follows (see :numref:`fig_Low-Level-Flow-ITWallet-PID-QEAA-Issuance`):
+The issuance process securely binds the Credential to the User as follows (see :numref:`fig_Low-Level-Flow-ITWallet-PID-QEAA-Issuance`):

-* Authorization (Steps 8-10): The Wallet Instance sends an authorization request, and the Issuer authenticates the User using a secure eIDAS scheme, providing the Access Token to the User.
+* Authorization (Steps 8-10): The Wallet Instance sends an authorization request, and the Issuer authenticates the User using a secure eIDAS scheme or a valid PID, providing the Access Token to the User.
 * Proof of Key Possession (Steps 12-13, 16-17): The Wallet creates a DPoP Proof JWT, binding the Access Token to the Wallet Instance.
 The same key is then used later to request the Credential, ensuring continuity of ownership.
-* Credential Issuance (Steps 18-21): The Credential request is verified using proof of possession, which is cryptographically bound to the End-User.
+* Credential Issuance (Steps 18-21): The Credential request is verified using proof of possession, which is cryptographically bound to the User.
 The use of the same key in the DPoP ensures that the key material is controlled by the Wallet Instance, and not by a third party.

 SR-I-50
 ~~~~~~~